Astienth/IntoTheRadius2_bHaptics/README.md

 # Description

-Into The Radius 2 bHaptics and Provolver mod.
+Into The Radius 2 bHaptics and Provolver/ForceTube mod.
 Vest and Arms are supported.</br></br>
 [https://store.steampowered.com/app/2307350/Into_the_Radius_2/](https://store.steampowered.com/app/2307350/Into_the_Radius_2/)

 ☕ If you wanna show some support you can buy me a coffee : https://www.buymeacoffee.com/astienth4